gpschool/gpschool.github.io/index.md

 The most recent road shows were the [Gaussian Process Winter School in Genoa, Italy](./gprs15a) and the [Gaussian Process Summer School in Melbourne](./gprs15b).
 The most recent Sheffield school was the [The
-Gaussian Process Summer School](./gpss15) held from 14th to 16th
+Gaussian Process Summer School](./gpuqss16) held from 12th to 15th
-September 2015.
-It was followed by a workshop on [Gaussian Processes for Global Optimization](./gpgo15/).
+September 2016.
+It was followed by an [Uncertainty Quantification Workshop](http://gpss.cc/gpuqss16/).